AmariCoding/DT-Screening---Todo-List/README.md

 # DT-Screening---Todo-List

 A simple, minimal, and responsive TODO List web application built using **pure HTML, CSS, and JavaScript**.
-No frameworks, no libraries – just clean code.

 ---

 ## ✨ Features